Intelligent sampling for multiple change-points in exceedingly long time series with rate guarantees: Practical Implementation of Intelligent Sampling

 where $w^*(N)+1\to\infty$ and $(w^*(N^*)+1)/\delta^{**}_{N^*}\to 0 \,.$ \item For each $i=1,...,\hat{J}$, define $\hat{d}_i=\min\{ (\hat{\tau}_{i+1}^*-\hat{\tau}_{i}^*),(\hat{\tau}_{i}^*-\hat{\tau}_{i-1}^*) \}$ (with $\hat{\tau}_{0}^*=0$ and $\hat{\tau}_{\hat{J}+1}^*=\lfloor N/\lfloor N/N_1\rfloor\rfloor$), and re-estimate the change points by letting

-for $i=1,...,\hat{J}\,.$ \item To translate the $\hat{\tau}^{re}_i$'s (change point estimates for the subsample for the $\{V_j\}$'s) into estimates for $\tau_1,\dots,\tau_J$ (change points for the full data set), set the first stage change point estimators as $\hat{\tau}^{(1)}_i:=\hat{\tau}^{re}_i\lfloor N/N_1\rfloor-k_N\,.$ \end{enumerate} \begin{remark} It is important to note that although the above steps are presented in the context of using BinSeg at first stage, in practice they can be used in many other situations.
-As far as intelligent sampling is concerned, any other change point estimation method which satisfies similar consistency conditions to BinSeg can be used in the first stage.
+for $i=1,...,\hat{J}\,.$ \item To translate the $\hat{\tau}^{re}_i$'s (change point estimates for the subsample for the $\{V_j\}$'s) into estimates for $\tau_1,\dots,\tau_J$ (change points for the full data set), set the first stage change point estimators as $\hat{\tau}^{(1)}_i:=\hat{\tau}^{re}_i\lfloor N/N_1\rfloor-k_N\,.$ \end{enumerate} \begin{remark} It is important to note that although the above steps are presented in the context of using BinSeg in the first stage, in practice they can be used with many other procedures.
+Note that any change point detection procedure that provides consistent estimates can be used in the first stage.
 More broadly, these steps can be used outside of the intelligent sampling framework.
 Given a consistent change point estimation scheme \emph{for which a method to construct explicit confidence intervals is not known}, one could split the data in two subsamples, the odd points (first, third, fifth, etc data points) and the even points.
-The aforementioned estimation scheme could be applied to the odd points, and afterwards steps (ISM4-1) to (ISM4-4) could be applied to the even points.
+The aforementioned estimation scheme could be applied to the odd points, and the subsequent steps (ISM4-1) to (ISM4-4) could be applied to the even points.
 A result similar to that of Theorem \ref{thm:reconsistentineq}, presented below, could then be used to construct confidence intervals. \end{remark}

-\begin{theorem} Suppose conditions (M1) to (M4) are satisfied, and the estimation method used in step (ISM3) satisfies (\ref{eq:firstconsistent}), and the pertinent $\rho_N$ appearing in (\ref{eq:firstconsistent}) also satisfies $J\rho_N\to 0$.
-For any sequence $\alpha_N$ between 0 and 1 such that $\alpha_N\geq CN^{-\eta}$ for some positive $C$ and $\eta$, we have
+Using this procedure, we can express the deviations of the $\hat{\tau}^{re}$ estimators using the quantiles $Q_{\Delta,\sigma_1,\sigma_2}$ that were defined in the paragraph before (\ref{eq:gauss_walk_def}). \begin{theorem} Suppose conditions (M1) to (M3), and (M4 (BinSeg)) are satisfied, and the estimation method used in step (ISM3) satisfies (\ref{eq:firstconsistent}), and the pertinent $\rho_N$ appearing in (\ref{eq:firstconsistent}) also satisfies $J\rho_N\to 0$.
+For any sequence\footnote{The sequence could be a sequence that converges to 0 or not converge to 0, it only needs to stay between 0 and 1, and satisfy the bound $\alpha\geq cN^{-\eta}$.} $\alpha_N$ between 0 and 1 such that $\alpha_N\geq CN^{-\eta}$ for some positive $C$ and $\eta$, we have